 His best-known assignment at what is now named the Dryden Flight Research Center was as a pilot of the wingless lifting bodies.
 He also flew a variety of other research and support aircraft, including the variable-stability T-33A to simulate the M2-F2 heavyweight lifting body, several light aircraft including the Piper PA-30 to evaluate their handling qualities, the Apache helicopter, the Aero Commander, the Cessna 310, the Douglas F5D, the Lockheed F-104 and T-33, the Cessna T-37, and the Douglas C-47.

 After becoming an astronaut, Haise served as a backup crewmember for the Apollo 8, 11, and 16 missions.
 He flew on the aborted Apollo 13 lunar mission in 1970, spending 142 hours and 54 minutes in space before returning safely to Earth.
 Haise served as the Technical Assistant to the Manager of the Space Shuttle Orbiter Project from 1973 to 1976.
-In 1977, he and NASA astronaut Gordon Fullerton flew three of the five free flights of the space shuttle prototype Enterprise on its Approach and Landing Tests at Edwards Air Force Base, Calif.
+In 1977, he and NASA astronaut Gordon Fullerton flew three of the five free flights of the space shuttle prototype Enterprise on its Approach and Landing Tests at Edwards Air Force Base, CA.

 Haise left NASA in 1979 to become the Vice President for Space Programs with the Grumman Aerospace Corporation.
 He then served as President of Grumman Technical Services, an operating division of Northrop Grumman Corporation, from January 1992 until his retirement.